kenellorando/cadence/README.md

 # CadenceRadio

-**Cadence** is an all-in-one web radio suite that lets you start a self-hosted radio website.
+**Cadence** is an all-in-one suite that lets you start a self-hosted web radio website.

-In minutes, you can create an internet audio broadcast complete with library search, song request, album artwork, and a browser UI with real-time stream information working out-of-the-box.
+In minutes, create your internet broadcast with library search, song request, album artwork, and a browser UI with real-time stream information.
+All components are mostly pre-configured to work out-of-the-box.
+Simply run an interactive installation script and deploy!

-All components are mostly pre-configured so there is hardly any configuration required to get started.
-Simply provide target directory containing music files, set a few service passwords and hostnames, and deploy!

 **[See a live demo!](https://cadenceradio.com/)**

-## 🖼️ Image Gallery
+## 🖼️ Gallery
 <details>
 <summary>Browser UI Screenshot</summary>